udithishanka/jac-rag-chatbot/README.md

 The server now integrates optional web search via the [Serper](https://serper.dev) API.
 Set the `SERPER_API_KEY` environment variable before starting the server to enable this feature.

+### MCP integration

+This repo also exposes a simple [Model Context Protocol](https://github.com/anthropic-ai/mcp) server.
+Start it with `python mcp_server.py` to provide additional tools over MCP.
+The Streamlit UI has a *Allow MCP tools* checkbox.
+When enabled, the backend will connect to the MCP server specified by the `MCP_SERVER_URL` environment variable (defaults to `http://localhost:8899/mcp`) and let the language model call the registered tools during a chat session.

 ## Uploading PDFs

 1. Start the Jaseci server with `server.jac`.